-(a) an Application on the forms designated by the Board, that is signed by both the Applicant and a sponsoring member of the Texas Bar who is in good standing and has been a member of the Texas Bar for at least five years;
+- (a) an Application on the forms designated by the Board, that is signed by both the Applicant and a sponsoring member of the Bar who is in good standing and has been a member of the Bar for at least five years; - (b) the fee required by the Board;

+(c) either:

-- (b) the fee required by Rule 18(a); - (c) either: - (1) a certificate or other document from the entity with final jurisdiction over professional discipline in the foreign jurisdiction or state where the Applicant is authorized to practice that certifies: - (A) that the Applicant is authorized to practice law in the jurisdiction or state; - (B) the date that the Applicant was authorized to practice law in the jurisdiction or state; and - (C) that the Applicant remains in good standing as an attorney or counselor at law in the jurisdiction or state; or - (2) if the Applicant seeks certification under Section 1(b)(1)(C) of this Rule, but the Applicant is not authorized to practice in a foreign jurisdiction or another state, proof that the Applicant has been actively and substantially engaged in the lawful practice of law in a foreign jurisdiction or another state for at least three of the five years immediately preceding the Application; - (d) a duly authenticated English translation of every document required by this Rule, if the original is not in English; and - (e) any other evidence demonstrating that the Applicant satisfies the requirements of Section 1 of this Rule that the Board may require.
+- (1) a certificate or other document from the entity with final jurisdiction over professional discipline in the foreign jurisdiction or State where the Applicant is authorized to practice that certifies: - (A) that the Applicant is authorized to practice law in the jurisdiction or State; - (B) the date that the Applicant was authorized to practice law in the jurisdiction or State; and - (C) that the Applicant remains in good standing as an attorney or counselor at law in the jurisdiction or State; or - (2) if the Applicant seeks certification under subparagraph 1(b)(1)(C), but the Applicant is not authorized to practice in a foreign jurisdiction or another State, proof that the Applicant has been actively and substantially engaged in the lawful practice of law in a foreign jurisdiction or another State for at least three of the five years immediately preceding the Application; - (d)a duly authenticated English translation of every document required by this Rule, if the original is not in English; and - (e) any other evidence demonstrating that the Applicant satisfies the requirements of Section 1 that the Board may require.

-Upon completion of the Board's review of the information submitted by the Applicant and its investigation of the Applicant's qualifications, moral character, and fitness, if the Board determines that Applicant has satisfied the requirements of Sections 1 and 2 of this Rule, the Board must recommend to the Court the certification of the Applicant to practice in Texas as a Foreign Legal Consultant. §3 Scope of Practice
+Upon completion of the Board's review of the information submitted by the Applicant and its investigation of the Applicant's qualifications, moral character, and fitness, if the Board determines that Applicant has satisfied the requirements of Sections 1 and 2, the Board must recommend to the Court the certification of the Applicant to practice in Texas as a Foreign Legal Consultant.

+§3 Scope of Practice

-A person certified to practice as a Foreign Legal Consultant under this Rule may render legal services in Texas in the manner and to the extent permitted by the jurisdiction in which the person is authorized to practice or, in the case of a person who satisfies the requirements of Section 1(b)(1)(C) of this rule, to the extent permitted by the jurisdiction in which the person has been actively and substantially engaged in the lawful practice of law.
+A person certified to practice as a Foreign Legal Consultant under this Rule may render legal services in Texas in the manner and to the extent permitted by the jurisdiction in which the person is authorized to practice or, in the case of a person who satisfies the requirements of subparagraph 1(b)(1)(C), to the extent permitted by the jurisdiction in which the person has been actively and substantially engaged in the lawful practice of law.
 But the Foreign Legal Consultant must not: